vladavilov/playground/docs/architecture.md

 ### 8) Build, packaging, and release (MSIX)
 #### 8.1 Packaging
 - Package as **MSIX**.
+- For a WPF app, package deterministically via a **Windows Application Packaging Project** (`.wapproj`) that references the shell project and owns the AppX manifest + identity.
 - Sign MSIX with corporate code signing certificate.
 - Support:
   - **per-user install** (default), and